paceholder/nodeeditor/README.rst

 Help Needed
 ===========

 #.
-Python wrappring using PySide.
+Python wrapping using PySide.
 #.
 QML frontend.
 #.
-Wirting a ClangFormat config.
+Writing a ClangFormat config.

 Any suggestions are welcome!